ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

 Although curing the cancer is the primary goal of treatment, preserving the function of the nearby organs and tissues is also very important.
 When doctors plan treatment, they consider how it might affect a person’s quality of life, including how a person feels, looks, talks, eats, and breathes.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

-There are a number of different types of radiation therapy that a doctor may recommend for NPC.
+There are different types of radiation therapy that a doctor may recommend for NPC.

 Proton therapy.
 Proton therapy is a type of external-beam radiation therapy that uses protons rather than x-rays.
 At high energy, protons can destroy cancer cells.
 Proton therapy may be used as part of the treatment for some skull-base tumors to further limit the radiation dose to nearby structures, such as the optic nerves in the eye and the brainstem.
 Proton therapy may also be an option for later-stage NPC that is located close to parts of the central nervous system, which includes the brain and spinal cord.

 Stereotactic radiosurgery.
-Stereotactic radiosurgery delivers radiation therapy precisely to the tumor using a machine called a Gamma Knife.
+Stereotactic radiosurgery delivers radiation therapy precisely to the tumor.
 This can be used to treat a tumor that has grown into the base of the skull or a tumor that has recurred at the base of the brain or skull.

 Before starting radiation treatment for any head and neck cancer, people should receive a thorough examination from a dentist experienced in treating people with head and neck cancer, called an oncologic dentist.
 Since radiation therapy can cause tooth decay, damaged teeth may need to be removed.
 Often, tooth decay can be prevented with proper treatment from a dentist before cancer treatment begins.
 After radiation therapy for NPC, dental care should continue to help prevent further dental problems.
 People may receive fluoride treatment to prevent dental cavities.
 Read more about dental and oral health.